-33.104 Rhetoric (Arts - 130)
+33.104 Rhetoric (Art - 130)

-33.1041 Rhetoric allows a person to purchase trade cards from the 3rd stack at a cost of 9 treasury tokens.
+- 33.1041 Rhetoric allows a person to purchase trade cards from the 3rd stack at a cost of 9 treasury tokens. - 33.1042 Provides 10 Art Credits, 5 Science Credits, and 5 Religion Credits.
+Provides 30 extra credits to Politics.

-33.105 Architecture (Arts - 140)
+33.105 Architecture (Art - 140)

 - 33.1051 Players who hold Architecture may use tokens from their treasury to assist in the building of one city each turn.
 At least half of the tokens used must consist of on-board tokens, but the remainder may consist of tokens taken from treasury.
-Architecture may not be used to construct cities in areas that contain tokens belonging to another player or Barbarians. - 33.1052 Provides 10 Art Credits, 5 Science Credits, and 5 Religion Credits.
+Architecture may not be used to construct cities in areas that contain tokens belonging to another player or barbarians. - 33.1052 Provides 10 Art Credits, 5 Science Credits, and 5 Religion Credits.
 Provides 30 extra credits to Mining.

-33.106 Diplomacy (Arts - 180)
+33.106 Diplomacy (Art - 180)

 - 33.1061 When a city is destroyed and the defending player has Diplomacy an opponent must have Military or Diplomacy in order to steal a random trade card from him.
-Opponents may still pillage the city for 3 treasury tokens however. - 33.1063 Diplomacy aggravates the effects of Treachery (30.223) - 33.1064 Provides 10 Art Credits, 5 Science Credits, and 5 Religion Credits.
-Provides 20 extra credits to Provincial Empire.
+Opponents may, however, still pillage the city for 3 treasury tokens. - 33.1063 Diplomacy aggravates the effects of Treachery (30.223) - 33.1064 Provides 10 Art Credits, 5 Science Credits, and 5 Religion Credits.
+Provides 30 extra credits to Provincial Empire.

-33.107 Politics (Arts - 220)
+33.107 Politics (Art - 220)

-- 33.1071 During the Special Abilities Phase (31), a player holding Politics may annex the all occupants of any one area adjacent by land or sea boundary to an area containing his own units by replacing the units with tokens from his treasury.
+- 33.1071 During the Special Abilities Phase (31), a player holding Politics may annex all occupants of any one area adjacent by land or sea boundary to an area containing his own units by replacing the units with tokens from his treasury.
 An area containing a city may be annexed in this manner, with the aggressor replacing the city with one from his stock while transferring five treasury tokens to stock. - 33.1072 If the player holding Politics does not have sufficient units in treasury or cities in stock to replace all the units in a target area, he may not annex that area.
 The area must be adjacent by land to an area containing the player's own units, and may not be occupied by units belonging to another player who has Politics or Cultural Ascendancy.
-Barbarian tokens and Pirate cities may not be annexed by Politics. - 33.1073 Purchases of all trade cards now cost 5 more treasury tokens. - 33.1074 Provides 10 Art Credits, 5 Science Credits, and 5 Religion Credits.
+Barbarian tokens and pirate cities may not be annexed by Politics. - 33.1073 Instead of annexing territory a player may instead, during the Special Abilities phase, transfer up to 5 tokens from stock to his treasury. - 33.1074 Aggravates the effects of Barbarian Hordes (30.5222). - 33.1075 Provides 10 Art Credits, 5 Science Credits, and 5 Religion Credits.

-33.108 Cultural Ascendancy (Arts - 280)
+33.108 Cultural Ascendancy (Art - 280)